jenkins-x/jx-docs/content/en/docs/managing-jx/old/create-cluster.md

 ---
-title: Old create cluster documentation
+title: Create cluster documentation
-linktitle: Old instructions
+linktitle: Create cluster
-description: Deprecated - How to create a new Kubernetes cluster with Jenkins X installed
+description: How to create a new Kubernetes cluster with Jenkins X installed
-weight: 500
+weight: 110
 ---